 Dredged 25 feet deep, the Houston Ship Channel opened for ocean-going vessels on November 10, 1914, making Texas home to a world-class commercial port.

-President Woodrow Wilson saluted the occasion from his desk in the White House – reportedly by pushing an ivory button wired to a cannon in Houston.
+President Woodrow Wilson saluted the occasion from his desk in the White House by pushing an ivory button wired to a cannon in Houston.

 The waterway – originally known as Buffalo Bayou – was “swampy, marshy and overgrown with dense vegetation,” according to the American Society of Civil Engineers (ASCE).
 It had been used to ship goods to the Gulf of Mexico as early as the 1830s.